lassancejm/BITOFBITS/TRINITY/README.md

     -g grid conf file
     -m long reads

-What the script does: prepare a bash file with all the necessary arguments for sbatch submission to slurm Scheduler; submit the job to the grid.
+What the script does: prepare a bash file with all the necessary arguments for sbatch submission to slurm Scheduler and
+submit the job to the grid.
 ```

 ## TrinityAssembly_onestep.sh